analytium/sas9api/README.md

 Change `swagger.auth.enabled` to `false` and bypass authenticaiton for Swagger UI.

-Check the `swagger.auth` prefix based properties in the *application.yml* file.
+> For more details, check the `swagger.auth` prefix based properties in the *application.yml* file.

 ## ssl key store